paduagroup/fftool/README.md

 Periodic Boundary Conditions
 ----------------------------

-For molecular systems the initial configuration will generaly not contain molecules crossing the boundaries of the simulation box.
-If the size of the box is indicated by just one value, `-b L`, or by supplying the density, then the box will be cubic, centered on the origin, and an extra space of 1 A is reserved in each dimension to avoid overlaps in the initial configuration (as explained in the `packmol` documentation).
+In molecular systems the initial configuration will generaly not contain molecules crossing the boundaries of the simulation box.
+A buffer distance of 1.5 A is reserved at the boundaries of the box to avoid overlap of molecules from periodic images in the initial configuration, as explained in the `packmol` documentation (this empty space is added only for orthogonal boxes).
+So the user should allow for this empy volume when defining the size of the box.

 For simulations with extended materials it is possible to create chemical bonds across boundaries.
 The option `-p` allows specification of periodic conditions along x, y, z or combinations thereof.
-It is important in this case to supply precise dimensions for the simulation box using the option `-b Lx,Ly,Lz`.
-An energy minimization step prior to start of the MD simulation is highly recommended.
+It is important in this case to supply dimensions for the simulation box using the option `-b l` for a cubic box, or `-b lx,ly,lz` for a general orthogonal box, or `-b a,b,c,alpha,beta,gamma` for a general parallelepipedic (triclinic) box.
+An energy minimization step prior to start of the MD simulation is highly recommended because no extra space is left near the boundaries and certain molecules may overlap with those of neighboring images.

 The coordinates of the atoms of the material have to be supplied in `.xyz` format and prepared carefully so that distances across periodic boundaries are within the tolerance to identify bonds.
-The number of bonds in the files created should be verified.
+The number of bonds in the output files created should be verified.

 It is important that only the material for which bonds are to be established across boudaries is supplied in `.xyz` format.
-The initial files for other molecules in the system should be in `.zmat` or `.mol` formats, which containing connectivity information.
-This is to avoid spurious bonds between atoms that happen to be positioned too close to boudaries.
+The initial files for other molecules in the system should be in `.zmat` or `.mol` formats, which contain connectivity information.
+This is to avoid spurious bonds between atoms of the molecular species that happen to be positioned too close to boudaries.

-The `pack.inp` file will need manual editing in order to position the atoms of the material precisely.
+The `pack.inp` file will likely need manual editing in order to position the atoms of the material precisely.